chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

   Systems overview
 </p>

 Most systems have only a single dependency.
-A few systems have none.
+A few systems have no dependencies at all.
 I like that because it is usually a sign of good decoupling.
 It also makes it easier to think in terms of input/output which is a central part of [data oriented programming](http://gamesfromwithin.com/data-oriented-design) (which is awesome).

 Here's a summary of each system's responsibilities (with respect to the chart above):